joeseos/necro-com/docs/campaigns/underhells-campaign/running-the-campaign.md

 The final part of the Underhells Campaign follows the gangs as they descend into the depths of the Underhells in search of archeotech.
 During this phase, the following rules apply:

-*   The Madness level is set to [Shadow of the Broodmind] (/docs/campaigns/underhells-campaign/#shadow-of-the-broodmind).
+*   The Madness level is set to [Shadow of the Broodmind](/docs/campaigns/underhells-campaign/madness-desolation-and-darkness#shadow-of-the-broodmind).
-*   The Desolation level is set to [Cut off from the World] (/docs/campaigns/underhells-campaign/#cut-of-from-the-world).
+*   The Desolation level is set to [Cut off from the World](/docs/campaigns/underhells-campaign/madness-desolation-and-darkness#cut-of-from-the-world).
-*   The Darkness level is set to [Stygian Depths] (/docs/campaigns/underhells-campaign/#stygian-depths).
+*   The Darkness level is set to [Stygian Depths](/docs/campaigns/underhells-campaign/madness-desolation-and-darkness#stygian-depths).
-*   Two [Data Crystal Stacks] (/docs/campaigns/underhells-campaign/roaming-horrors#data-crystal-stacks) are set up at the start of each battle.
+*   Two [Data Crystal Stacks](/docs/campaigns/underhells-campaign/roaming-horrors#data-crystal-stacks) are set up at the start of each battle.

 Winning[​](#winning "Direct link to Winning")
 ---------------------------------------------